Key Takeaways

 Hadassah-Hebrew University Medical Center

-- 134 women managed conservatively — one of the largest conservative management cohorts outside France
+- 134 women managed conservatively — one of the largest conservative management cohorts outside France45

 - Approximately 60% fully successful conservative management outcomes